chihyang/eopl3/ch08/README.md

-Since most of time `expand-type` is used to maintain the invariant in a type environment, the action of `expand-type` can be bound together with the action of adding type an environment.
-So some functions that call `expand-type` can be provided to replace `extend-tenv` and `extend-tenv-with-type`.
+Since most of time `expand-type` is used to maintain the invariant in a type environment, the action of `expand-type` can be bound together with the action of adding a type to an environment.
+Some functions that call `expand-type` can be provided to replace `extend-tenv` and `extend-tenv-with-type`.
+Each call to `extend-tenv` and `extend-tenv-with-type` can be replaced with them.
 Thus the invariant can be maintained more robustly.